-This whole experience, in a nutshell, describes the importance of local search engine optimization.
+This whole experience, in a nutshell, describes the importance of local search engine optimisation.
 Billions of people make location-specific queries every single day, whether it’s in London, Hong Kong, or Essex.
-The businesses that optimize their local search features better than competitors will reap the revenue rewards because local search queries are often late-stage queries ie. from people who are ready to buy.
-Getting local search optimization right is important because it can catapult the number of store visits and sales you make just by targeting the right keywords and audiences.
+The businesses that optimise their local search features better than competitors will reap the revenue rewards because local search queries are often late-stage queries ie. from people who are ready to buy.
+Getting local search optimisation right is important because it can catapult the number of store visits and sales you make just by targeting the right keywords and audiences.

-Now that I’ve laid out what local search looks like on a regular basis, I want to explore some ways to optimize for it in an online marketing strategy.
+Now that I’ve laid out what local search looks like on a regular basis, I want to explore some ways to optimise for it in an online marketing strategy.

 Google My Business.
 The first place to start is with your business profile in Google.
 Setting up your My Business profile is quick and easy, and should be packed with as much relevant information as possible.
 Google recommends integrating images and reviews to your profile, and I couldn’t agree more.